sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Local testing
 - Local scripts (1 command to do an operation e.g., build and test, so that you don't need to know the right commands)
 - Automatic linting and static code analysis
-- Ephemeral environments (to test large-scale infrastructure changes, or for performance-intensive changes)
 - Performance tests (stress tests, soak tests, flow-based tests for event-driven workflows, etc.) and resilience tests (chaos testing)
 - Checks for the data format standards (camelCase vs snake_case vs kebab-case in JSON and Avro)
 - API style rules, and compliance checks (params, typos, etc.)
-- Auto-update of dependency versions (scheduled, with testing, etc.)
-- Code storage (monorepo vs multiple repositories, for what)
 - Build pipelines (GitOps e.g., GitHub actions vs build server e.g., TeamCity or Concourse, which handle cascading builds well, signing builds, knowing which version is in production)
 - Build tool (Gradle, vs Maven, vs others)
 - Packaging (OCI images vs native images e.g., Graal or kotlin native, image repositories)
 - Front-end modularity (components, micro-frontends)
 - Back-end modularity

-- Circuit breakers and bulk-heads (if needed)
-- Thread pools (connections to databases, etc.)
-- Idempotency (throughout, with 3rd-party providers, etc.)
-- Shared libraries (yes vs no, versioning, monorepo vs separate libraries, what for)
-- Currency (how to model, what to do, based on fundamental units)
-- ID generation (ULIDs, TSIDs, partitioned, etc.)
-- Encryption (symmetric AES and SHA-256/SHA-512 for hashing, BouncyCastle, runtime algorithm choice vs static, FIPS vs non-FIPS, post-quantum e.g., Dilithium and Kyber)
-- Client-side SDK (yes vs no, domain-driven style vs service style, test extensions, whether to give it to customers)
-- Runtime optimizations (garbage collector and options, memory, etc.)
-- Data tweaks (compression, dynamic resizing of images, CDNs)
-- Object storage (pre-signed upload and download links, quarantine buckets, hash-based duplication checks if the size matches, PII handling with either tagging and deleting or template + encrypted data, etc.)

 - Back-office (tenant management, enabling features and modules, event-driven)
 - Service registry (e.g., Backstage, services with dependencies, so you can go from a vulnerability in a library to all the services affected by it)